apache/unomi/src/site/markdown/configuration.md

 it is recommended to do this BEFORE you start the server for the first time, or you will loose all the data you have stored previously.

-To change these settings, first create a file called
+To change these settings, you will need to modify a file called

     $MY_KARAF_HOME/etc/org.apache.unomi.persistence.elasticsearch.cfg